 - What can I do when I get anxious and doubt myself?

 - Whose idea of perfection do I strive for?

 Write your question on the top of the paper and let the answer bubble up.
 Don’t edit.
 Let all that wants to be heard, including your fears and doubts, come into focus.
 Don’t be afraid to challenge your assumptions.
 Keep asking questions until you get to your truth.

 If strong emotions surface, let them be.
 Feel your emotions but be gentle with yourself in the process.
 Your goal is to challenge and gently release the old and outdated beliefs and ideas that hold you back.

 - Spend time outside in nature to clear your head and release tension.

 Don’t underestimate the value of a long walk.
 At times, you need to walk away and give your body and mind an outlet.
-Being in nature, walking, gardening, or simply taking in the view can give you relief and a fresh perspective.
+Being in nature, walking, gardening, or simply taking in the view can bring relief and a fresh perspective.

 - Create an action plan and focus on what needs to be done at the moment.

 Paint a picture of your destination, your hopes, and how you will get there.
 Write down what you need to do to complete the task and achieve your objectives.
-Then turn your focus on what is right in front of you instead of getting lost in the big picture.
-Completing the task on hand can be the greatest remedy for self-doubt.
+Then, turn your focus on what is right in front of you instead of getting lost in the big picture.
+Completing the task on hand can be the best remedy for self-doubt.